nacho692/pa-dlna-chromecast/README.rst

  * The ``pa-dlna`` program forwards PulseAudio streams to DLNA devices.
  * The ``upnp-cmd`` is an interactive command line tool for introspection and control of UPnP devices [#]_.
- * The UPnP Python package is used by both commands.
+ * The UPnP Python sub-package is used by both commands.
- * The libpulse Python package is a ctypes interface to the ``libpulse`` library.

 See the **pa-dlna** `documentation`_.